 Brown butter & fresh sage make these buttermilk mashed sweet potatoes nutty, creamy and delicious.
 Makes a tasty side dish all year round!

-My taste buds must be changing as I get older because though I never cared for sweet potatoes, they really do have such a nice flavor and I actually prefer them over regular potatoes.
+My taste buds must be changing as I get older because though I never cared for sweet potatoes, they really do have such a nice flavor.
+Now, I actually prefer them over regular potatoes.

 The bowl belonged to my Mom and when I went off to college, the bowl followed me.
 It has a few burn marks in it and the outside rim is cracked, but it will and always be known as "The Popcorn Bowl".

 Our oldest daughter is already laying claim to it and fights me for it whenever we make our snack (I got her hooked on it too).

 She only has 2 more years until she's off to college and has already informed me that this bowl is coming with her...we'll just have to see about that.

 Anyway, back to these sweet potatoes.
 The browned butter made me think of how good that nuttiness would taste in these sweet potatoes and it was.

 I melted the butter; then let it simmer until it started to foam and turn slightly brown, careful not to burn it.

 Next, I added the chopped sage and buttermilk so that it is slightly heated before you add it to the cooked potatoes so that it doesn't curdle.
 These were delicious and the family loved them! ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!